doubizhukk/Flappy-Bird-Game/README.md

-# Flappy-Bird-Game
+# Flappy Bird Game
 ## Overview
 A remake of the popular mobile game Flappy Bird.
 Coded using only the standard JAVA base class library.

-The bird will continue to fall under the influence of gravity.
+* The bird will continue to fall under the influence of gravity.
-Hit the `UP` bottum using keyboard to make the fird flap its wings and fly upwards.
+* Hit the `UP` button using keyboard to make the bird flaps its wings and therefore flying upward.
-During the game, the player need to control the bird to dodge and pass the incoming tubes.
+* In this game, the player is able to control the bird to dodge and pass the incoming tubes, which have various heights meanwhile moving to the left at a constant speed.
-You will get point after passing the randomly generated tubes or fail the game when you hit the tubes.
+* The player will get points after passing the randomly generated tubes or fail in the game once hitting the tubes.
 ## How to play
 1. Download jar file.
 2. Ensure that you have IntelliJ installed and open file.